luisibanez/M-Tutorial/source/BasicCodeLifeCycle_Lesson.rst

 This will open the default text editor and will allow you to start typing the code of your program.
-Note that since the program will be written in M, you have use the ".m" suffix when referring to it with the ZEDIT command.
+Note that since the program will be written in M, you have to use the ".m" suffix when referring to it with the ZEDIT command.

 This means to edit the routine you will invoke as DO ^test you will use the ZEDIT "test.m"  command.